horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/ethereum.md

 ### Stablecoins

-There are a number of smart contracts on Ethereum representing stablecoins.
-Stablecoins are tokens that pegged to the value of something (usually USD) and generally 1 to 1 backed by liquid reserves.
+There are a number of smart contracts on Ethereum representing [stablecoins](../../defi/en/5-stablecoins.md).

+These are cryptocurrency tokens that pegged to the value of something (usually USD) and generally 1 to 1 backed by liquid reserves.
 The biggest such stablecoin is Tether (USDT).

 Tether often used by cryptocurrency users for quick swapping their holdings to USD equivalent at a 1:1 ratio.
 USDC is another such stablecoin run by a different organization.

 Both organizations utilize Ethereum blockchain to manage a public token representing value.

-### Basic Attention Token

-Basic Attention Token (BAT) is the native token powering the Brave advertising platform.

-The BAT token integrated into the privacy-focused Brave web browser which is currently used by [over 8 million](https://brave.com/brave-reaches-8-million-monthly-active-users-and-delivers-nearly-400-privacy-preserving-ad-campaigns/) people per month.

-As shown above, a DApp can take many forms.
-A large chunk of all cryptocurrencies out there are tokens belonging to some kind of Ethereum-based financial service where a token used for governance, voting, discount etc.

 ## 7. DApps Ecosystem